Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- In his three matchups against the Colts, Jones' 53 receiving yards average is 6.5 more than his over/under for Sunday's game (46.5).
+- Against the Colts, Jones has averaged 53 receiving yards per game over his three career matchups, 6.5 more than his over/under for Sunday's game.

-- In three matchups versus the Colts, Jones has had a TD catch once (including multiple scores in that game).
+- Jones has caught a touchdown pass versus the Colts once, and had multiple TDs in that game.

 - Note: Jones' stats vs. Colts date back to 2016.

-- This week Jones will face the NFL's 18th-ranked pass defense (248.8 yards allowed per game).
+- The Colts have the NFL's 18th-ranked pass defense this season, surrendering 248.8 yards per game through the air.

-- With 30 passing TDs allowed this year, the Colts defense is ranked 30th in the league.
+- The Colts have given up 30 touchdowns through the air (1.9 per game).
+They are 30th in the league in that category.

 Recent Performances